What Is VPD (Vapor Pressure Deficit)?

 As a rule of thumb, VPD should be on the higher side of the optimal range during later stages.

-Ideal VPD for cannabis
+Ideal VPD Range for Cannabis

-In cannabis, the ideal VPD is narrower:
+In cannabis, the ideal VPD range is narrower:

 - Vegetative stage: 0.8-1.0 kPa